-Put some distance between you and your thoughts
+Put some distance between ourselves and our thoughts

 Let go of the past and stop worrying about the future

-Mindfulness isn’t a magic solution to all your problems, but it can be a useful tool with coping with the stresses and strains of daily life.
-And as with anything, the more you practise it, the better at it you will be.
+Mindfulness isn’t a magic solution to all your problems, but it can be a useful tool for coping with the stresses and strains of daily life.
+And as with anything, the more you practise it, the better at it you’ll be.

-For those new to mindfulness, joining a local class can be a good way to learn the skills needed to get started, or for those who would prefer to do it in the comfort of your own home, you can read more about mindfulness on the NHS website here.
+For those new to mindfulness, joining a local class can be a good way to learn the skills needed to get started.
+Or, for those who’d prefer to do it in the comfort of their own home, you can read more about mindfulness on the NHS website.

 Do you have any experience practising mindfulness?
 Are you a passionate advocate?
 We’d love to hear from you!
-Join the conversation on the community forum, or leave a comment below.
+Join the conversation over on the Rest Less community forum or leave a comment below.